S2-group/robot-runner/README.md

 2. Run from the RemoteRunner directory on the **remote PC** the following command:
    1. `python3 __main__.py ../examples/ros1/experiments/native_experiment/config.json`

 The experiment should now be running and complete automatically.
 This example does not contain any special behavior, like moving the robot.
-It is however a nice test to see if on the remote PC the ROS nodes and topics can now be observed by running:
+It is a good test to see if on the remote PC the ROS nodes and topics can now be observed by running:

 ```bash
 rostopic list